univention/univention-keycloak-app/docker/keycloak-bootstrap/README.md

 - `/etc/ldapread.secret`: The admin secret to access the UMS LDAP server.
 - `/etc/keycloak.secret`: The admin secret to access the Keycloak.

-**Note**: Currently a forked version of the `univention_keycloak` script is being used.
-This will be changed in the future when the required changes have been applied to the upstream script.

 ### Ansible playbook: `main.yaml`

 Ansible is utilized to map the Helm Chart data into CLI calls for the `univention_keycloak` script.
 The Helm Chart data